 If rule validation fails, an error message appears explaining why the relationship was not accepted.
 The error message, like the one shown below, tells you what is wrong based on the rules.
 Close the error, make a correction, and try again.

-This error is telling us that item 5932, which has Type “Image, Photograph”, cannot be the first item in a married to relationship because the relationship must be between articles about people.
-In this case, the archivist attempted to relate a photograph of Mrs. Higgins to the Article for Mr. Higgins (item 13178).
-However, in the Archive Relational Model, a married to relationship can only be established between two items when both items are articles about people.
+This error is telling us that item 5932, which has Type “Image, Photograph”, cannot be the first item in a married to relationship because the relationship must be between Reference items about people.
+In this case, the archivist attempted to relate a photograph of Mrs. Higgins to the Reference item for Mr. Higgins (item 13178).
+However, in the Archive Relational Model, a married to relationship can only be established between two items when both items are Reference items about people.
 The correct use of the married to relationship for Mr. and Mrs. Higgins appears in the next screenshot.

 The software’s enforcement of the relational model, and its validation of relationship rules, help ensure relational data integrity and makes it very difficult for an archivist to inadvertently create an inappropriate relationship.
 If you do manage to make a mistake, you can fix it in a few seconds.